Touch and See

 What was Old is New

-Just like the evolution of business cards from once beautifully crafted leave behinds to the easy digital ink jet or toner based printed cousin, the standards for business cards had changed.
+Just like the evolution of business cards from once beautifully crafted leave behinds to the easy digital ink jet printed cousin, the standards for business cards had changed.
 Pretty soon everything looked the same and nothing seemed special.
-After years of these thin papered home printed cousins (digital paper was really limited at the time) companies like Moo https://www.moo.com/us/ decided to go back to the future.
-Through ganging up large print orders these companies could affordably recreated the craft printing feel with deep embossing of a 110 pound cover stock.
-The difference was palpable as one handed over to a potential client their rich, substantial feeling, business card to communicate a uniqueness and difference as a company through the tactile quality of the emboss or the metallic shimmer of metal through a foil stamp.
+After years of these thin papered home printed cousins (digital paper was really limited at the time) companies decided to go back to the future.
+Through ganging up large print orders vendors could affordably recreate the craft printing feel with deep embossing of a 110 pound cover stock.
+The difference was palpable as one handed over to a potential client their rich, substantial feeling, business card to communicate a uniqueness through the tactile quality of the emboss or the metallic shimmer of metal through a foil stamp.

 Faster, Cheaper, Better?

-Funeral stationery, as the industry calls it, follow suit with the newer faster cheaper method of printing.
-What happed to funeral stationery followed the ubiquitous business card.
-Soon craft printers became in short supply only found teaching in college or running art/craft studios keeping the flame alive.
-Pretty soon what was once a beautiful keepsake became a commodities throwaway.
-What was once help precious became a reflection of the disposable society that grew it.
+Funeral stationery, as the industry calls it, followed suit with the newer faster cheaper method of printing.
+What happened to funeral stationery followed the ubiquitous business card.
+Soon craft printers were found in short supply only found teaching in college or running art/craft studios keeping the flame alive.
+Pretty soon what was once a beautiful keepsake became a throwaway.
+What was once precious became a reflection of the disposable society that grew it.

 Back to the Future